 In this semester-long course, taught at both the Honors and CP levels, students will read, discuss, and respond to contemporary (20th and 21st Century) literature written from and about diverse perspectives-with special consideration to those who have been marginalized in American society.
 Teachers will draw from various short stories, novels, poetry, nonfiction, and film to shape the course.
-Students will be expected to purchase their own copies of one or two mass- market paperbacks.
+Students will be expected to purchase their own copies of one or two mass-market paperbacks.
 Annotations and class discussions, both face-to-face and online, will provide ways for students to interact with one another and the texts.
 Additionally, students will produce academic, informal, and creative writing pieces.

+Note: This course is only available to juniors and seniors.
 Prerequisite: Successful completion of World Literature is required.